 Executive ClemencyExecutive clemency is also known as a “pardon.”
 Executive clemency constitutes forgiveness for the crime.
 It is not an expungement.
 However, after obtaining executive clemency, expungement of New Jersey convictions becomes possible.
 Expunged or not, all legal consequences flowing from the conviction are removed.
 For federal crimes, executive clemency can be granted only by the President.
 For New Jersey crimes, executive clemency can be granted only by the governor.
 This page concerns itself only with New Jersey crimes.
+Margaret Love is a Washington D.C. lawyer with vast experience in executive clemency at the federal level.
+Persons wishing to pursue a federal pardon should consider using her services.

 The governor can grant executive clemency before charges are filed; while charges are pending; or following conclusion of proceedings.
 “Following conclusion of proceedings” can mean the next day.
 It can also mean fifty or more years later and, of course, any time in between.